hackanoho/hackanoho.github.io/index.md

 The Hacka-noho is a fully catered and free event.

-Invitations will be sent via Canvas, or contact us below if you are interested.
+Email us if you would like to attend (see Contact below).

 ## Location